smabuk/VersioningDemos/README.md

 The normal method you see for retrieving version information only works for some use cases and falls apart when placed into a library.

-## Projects
+## Version Sample Projects
-All of these projects use the .csproj files rather than the previous techniques that used AssemblyInfo.cs or project.json
+All of these projects use the .vbproj (could also be .csproj)files rather than the previous techniques that used AssemblyInfo.cs or project.json

 1. Nothing set - [Default](Default/Default.vbproj)